isomerpages/moe-tkps/_tkp-experience/Programme for Active Learning (PAL).md

 <h5 style="color:black">How does PAL look like in Tanjong Katong Primary?</h5>

+In Tanjong Katong Primary, PAL is conducted within curriculum time on Thursdays for Primary 1 and Fridays for Primary 2.
+The lessons consist of activities in all four domains and are different every term.

 <h5 style="color:black">An Overview of PAL modules at Tanjong Katong Primary School</h5>